-- If the flapper valve is worn or misaligned, it will not reseat in the flush valve after the flush, and water will continue to leak down into the bowl; the toilet valve will continue to run because the tank never fills up.
+- If the flapper valve is worn or misaligned, it will not reseat in the flush valve opening after the flush, and water will continue to leak down into the bowl; the toilet valve (and the fill valve) will continue to run because the tank never fills up.

 After the Flush Cycle

-As the water level in the tank rises, the float ball or float cup shuts off the toilet valve and water stops entering the tank.
+As the water level in the tank rises, the float ball or float cup rises along with the water.
+The fill valve shuts off when the water reaches the required level, and the toilet stops "running."
 The toilet is ready for the next flush.

 What Can Go Wrong